DrSubbiah/1.Bayesian-Inference/README.md

 # 1.Bayesian
-# Bayesian Course Lecture Notes

 Welcome to the repository of lecture notes for the Bayesian course!
-This collection covers a variety of foundational and advanced topics in Bayesian statistics, providing a comprehensive resource for students and enthusiasts alike.
+This collection aims to provide a comprehensive understanding of Bayesian statistics, making it a valuable resource for both students and professionals in the field.

 ## Table of Contents